Archibald Montgomery-Massingberd: Between the wars

-He was also Colonel Commandant of the Royal Regiment of Artillery from 19 November 1927, Colonel Commandant of the Royal Tank Corps from 7 December 1934, Colonel Commandant of the 20th Burma Rifles from 5 April 1935, Honorary Colonel of the 46th (Lincolnshire Regiment) Anti-Aircraft Battalion, Royal Engineers, from 17 March 1937 and Colonel Commandant of the Royal Malta Artillery from 11 May 1937.
+Montgomery-Massingberd was also colonel commandant of the Royal Regiment of Artillery from 19 November 1927, Colonel Commandant of the Royal Tank Corps from 7 December 1934, Colonel Commandant of the 20th Burma Rifles from 5 April 1935, Honorary Colonel of the 46th (Lincolnshire Regiment) Anti-Aircraft Battalion, Royal Engineers, from 17 March 1937 and Colonel Commandant of the Royal Malta Artillery from 11 May 1937.

-In retirement he became deputy lieutenant and then Vice-Lieutenant of the County of Lincoln.
+In retirement Montgomery-Massingberd became deputy lieutenant and then vice-lieutenant of the County of Lincoln.
 During the Second World War the Air Ministry attempted to build an airfield at Great Steeping in Lincolnshire that would have extended into Sir Archibald's wife's traditional family estate, necessitating the demolition of the magnificent mansion of Gunby Hall.
 He personally appealed to King George VI and the Air Ministry relented, redrawing the plans that resulted in the resiting of the new RAF Spilsby two miles further south.
 During the Second World War he also took charge of organizing and recruiting the Home Guard in Lincolnshire for nine months.
 His major passion in life was horsemanship.
 He died at the age of 75 at his home, Gunby Hall, on 13 October 1947 and was buried at St. Peter's Church in Gunby.

 Family

 In 1896 Archibald Montgomery married Diana Langton Massingberd.
 They had no children.
 In October 1926, his wife inherited Massingberd family estates, and he changed his name by Royal Licence to add her name to his own.
 Thus, references to him as "Montgomery-Massingberd" during the First World War are anachronistic.
-The journalist and genealogist Hugh Massingberd was a great-nephew of both the Field Marshal and, independently, the Field Marshal's wife, and in 1963 he and his father also adopted the Massingberd name to inherit the same estates.
+The journalist and genealogist Hugh Massingberd was a great-nephew of both the field marshal and, independently, the field marshal's wife, and in 1963 he and his father also adopted the Massingberd name to inherit the same estates.